 JoAnne McFarland & Sasha Chavchavadze, co–curators

-For SALLY, we selected twenty–one artists at different stages of their lives and careers, making different kinds of work using different media, from different backgrounds, cultures, races, and ethnicities.
-In this way we encourage a vibrant mix of viewpoints around the theme of living with agency and radiance in spite of, and perhaps even due to, challenges in one’s environment.
+The SALLY Project showcases artists at different stages of their lives and careers, making different kinds of work using different media, from different backgrounds, cultures, races, and ethnicities.
+In this way the curatorial premise encourages a vibrant mix of viewpoints around the theme of living with agency and radiance in spite of, and perhaps even due to, challenges in one’s environment.

 This moment in human history is unique in that technological advances, including the internet and social media systems, are disrupting the status quo on multiple levels: gender dynamics, racial and class divisions that have historically stratified societies, controls on creative output and audience building.